matthew-brett/pydagogue/installing_on_debian.rst

 ############################
-Using pip on Debian / Ubuntu
+Using Pip on Debian / Ubuntu
 ############################

 In the old days, it was hard and error-prone to use Python tools rather than